Nunilo and Alodia

-Saints Nunilo and Alodia (also called Nunilone and Alódia) (died c.
+Nunilo and Alodia (also called Nunilone and Alódia; died c.
 851) were a pair of child martyrs from Huesca in north-eastern Spain.
 They appear in the Roman Martyrology and in the calendars of the Mozarabic rite.
-Their martyrdom is described by Saint Eulogius of Córdoba in 851 in his account of the Cordoban martyrs in the Memoriale Sanctorum, even though they were from Huesca because of their addition to the Roman Martyrology.
+Their martyrdom is described by Eulogius of Córdoba in 851 in his account of the Cordoban martyrs in the Memoriale Sanctorum, even though they were from Huesca because of their addition to the Roman Martyrology.
 Eulogius describes in the Sanctorum how religiously mixed families functioned during the early Islamic period.
 According to art historian Julie Harris, the sisters "received more detailed treatment" in the Passional of Cardeña, during the eleventh century.
 Scholar Christian C. Sahner calls the sisters' story "dubious," but states that "the general circumstances of their lives are consistent with what we know about the internal dynamics of mixed families".

 Nunilo and Alodia were sisters born into "a rich family"; art historian Julie Harris called them, like many martyrs of the same period, "the product of a mixed marriage".
 Their mother was Christian and their father was Muslim, but he allowed them to be raised in their mother's faith.
 When their father died, their mother remarried another "prominent" Muslim man, "who was not as tolerant" and was "an adherent of an obstinate conquering paganism", so in defiance of his prohibition that they attend church and demand that they marry and convert to Islam, they were sent to live with their aunt, who was also Christian, in Castile.